exonum/exonum-doc/src/get-started/what-is-exonum.md

 - **Transactions** correspond to `PUT` or `POST` requests in REST
 - **Read requests** correspond to `GET` requests in REST
-- **Private APIs** represent administrative and maintenance endpoints, generally are not accessible to the outside world
+- **Private APIs** represent administrative and maintenance endpoints, generally not accessible to the outside world

 #### Persistence